How to Be Anonymous Online: 19 Tips to Protect Your Identity

 19 tips on how to stay anonymous online

-As mentioned, maintaining anonymity online is a tough challenge that requires a lot of effort, as well as the use of specific tools, programs, and even operating systems.
+As stated, being an anonymous online user is a difficult task that takes a lot of efforts, not to mention a certain variety of tools, programs, and even operating systems that are needed to guarantee this notion.
 Following one or several of the tips described below won’t make you anonymous.
 Only combining them all gives you a chance of erasing your trace online.
-With that in mind, let’s look at the key tips on how to remain anonymous on the Internet.
+In this connection, we can consider the most important hints on how to be anonymous on the Internet.

 1. Use a VPN

-• It hides your IP address.
-A VPN spoofs your IP and replaces it with an anonymous address associated with a remote server.
+- It hides your IP address.
+VPN mimics your IP and substitutes it with an address of an anonymous remote server.

-• It encrypts your traffic.
-A VPN ensures reliable end-to-end encryption for all your Internet traffic, using several tunneling protocols to ensure a stable and secure connection.
+- It encrypts your traffic.
+A VPN provides secure encryption and end-to-end encryption of all your Internet traffic with a few tunneling protocols to maintain a stable and secure connection.

 2. Use the Tor browser

-Another important component of your online anonymity toolkit is the Tor browser.
-Similar to a VPN, The Onion Router (Tor) ensures data encryption and hides your IP address.
-It moves your traffic through several independent nodes run by volunteers around the globe (this process is also known as onion routing).
-Originally designed for anonymous communication between American intelligence agents, Tor remains a decent solution for privacy enthusiasts, human rights activists, and journalists working in countries with strict Internet censorship.
+The Tor browser is another great item in your online anonymity toolkit.
+Just like VPN, The Onion Router (Tor) secures the encryption of data and conceals your IP address.
+It redirects your traffic via multiple autonomous nodes operated by volunteers worldwide (it is also referred to onion routing).
+Tor is originally intended to be used by anonymous communication between American intelligence agents, but it is a decent solution to privacy enthusiasts, human rights activists, and journalists in those countries where the Internet is heavily censored.

 3. Use Onion over VPN